-The images atop this blog post have to do with an exotic Canadian Palm tree that I've had in my urban garden since Christmas time.
+The images atop this blog post have to do with an exotic Canadian Palm tree that I've had in my rooftop garden since Christmas time.
 The first picture is one that you may recognize as I included it in a prior entry here on Blogger, and it was taken before any snow fell for the 2016-2017 winter season.

 You might also recognize the second and third photographs as they are included in an entry here on Blogger that I published this past January.
 The "traditional" Christmas tree seen in the third image (towards the top in the center) was taken down in February, but my Canadian Palm Tree is still standing in the southwest corner of my rooftop garden.